aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 grant usage on schema PUBLIC to role PUBLIC;
 {% endhighlight %}

 Create a Staging/Landing Table, where all incoming data will land initially.
-Each row will contain a transaction, but JSON will be stored as a VARIANT datatype within Snowflake.
+Each row will contain a transaction, but JSON will be stored as a `VARIANT` datatype within Snowflake.

 {% highlight sql linenos %}
 create or replace table ENG.CDC_STREAMING_TABLE (RECORD_CONTENT variant);
 grant insert on table ENG.CDC_STREAMING_TABLE to role VHOL_CDC_AGENT;
-select * from CDC_STREAMING_TABLE;
-select count(*) from CDC_STREAMING_TABLE;
 {% endhighlight %}

 You can run `Test.sh` to ensure that everything is set correctly.
 You are now ready to Stream data into Snowflake!